anakic/querystorm-docs/docs/Automation/Automation_with_dotnet.md

 The generated classes inside this dll provide strongly typed read/write access to data inside tables.
 It's important to note that any changes you make to the data **need to be explicitly saved** by calling `SaveChanges()` on the table.

-> In C# scripts, `SaveChanges()` is called automatically after each run, but in model-binding this call needs to be explicit.
+> In C# scripts, `SaveChanges()` is called automatically after each run, but in model-binding, this call needs to be explicit.

 ## Events